metomi/rose/sphinx/glossary.rst

    Rose suite configuration
-      A Rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in which a :term:`cylc suite` is run.
+      A Rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in which a :term:`Cylc suite` is run.
 E.g:

       * Jinja2 variables to be passed into the ``suite.rc`` file (
         :rose:conf:`rose-suite.conf[jinja2:suite.rc]`).